 While in school, it is a good idea to seek internships with entertainment companies, talent agencies, public relations firms, or any related businesses.
 Although these positions may involve more perfunctory administrative duties, they are important places to meet people who work in the industry and make contacts.
 Professionalism is vital at all times.
 Interns should always show up on time, perform every task requested, and be personable.
 If invited, they should attend events and parties where they can take business cards and start building a reputation as a talented, likable, and hardworking individual.

 Step 2: Gain Work Experience

 According to the U.S. Bureau of Labor Statistics (BLS), public relations managers and those in similar positions are required to be trained on the job or in a more formal setting.
 Entry-level positions are intended for individuals to work their way up to manager jobs.
-Entry-level employees usually sort mail and files, schedule meetings, answer phones, create spreadsheets and execute any other function to aid managers.
+Entry-level employees usually sort mail and files, schedule meetings, answer phones, create spreadsheets, and execute any other function to aid managers.
 Only after gaining experience can aspiring managers begin to work on their own.

-- Consider certification.
+Aspiring celebrity managers should consider earning certification.
 While certification is not required, it does show competency and drive.
 The Public Relations Society of America, for example, offers a certification program for public relations managers.

 Step 3: Weigh Options and Opportunities

 The State of California Employment Development Department projected more than 17.7% growth in the profession from 2016-2026.
 The job potential within each state was predicted to vary.
 Those with the most formal education and work experience will see the best prospects.
 Entry-level job competition is expected to remain strong.